PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Background and Motivation

 Figure~\ref{fig:motivation example} shows an example of a natural language question and the corresponding PromQL query.
 In this example, the engineer wants to know which node has the most available memory among the nodes where the order service is deployed, so that he can decide the subsequent deployment strategy.
 The corresponding PromQL query uses $topk$ operator to analyze the available memory metric of the corresponding node to achieve this purpose.
 Since LLMs exhibit promising natural language understanding and code generation capabilities, it is straightforward to implement the approach based on LLMs.
 However, we found it still has the following challenges:

-First, LLMs lack knowledge of the metrics and components in the real system, which makes it difficult to generate the correct PromQL query directly based on the question.
-It can be seen from the example that in order to generate this PromQL query, LLMs first need to know the syntax of PromQL and the operators and functions provided by PromQL.
+First, generic LLMs are typically trained on public corpus, and when used in private domains, they inevitably encounter the issue of lacking private domain knowledge (e.g., metrics and component information in a real system).
+This makes it difficult to generate PromQL queries that fit the system context by directly using public LLMs.
+As shown in the example in Figure~\ref{fig:motivation example}, in order to generate this PromQL query, LLMs first need to know the syntax of PromQL and the operators and functions provided by PromQL.
 LLMs have learned these knowledge through the public corpus during model training.
 However, as shown in the red segment of the PromQL query in Figure~\ref{fig:motivation example}, generating this PromQL query also requires knowing the metrics name, metrics label, and Node ID, which is usually different in different systems.
 Both the metric name and label name can be customized by the engineer, and the node ID is represented differently in different systems.
 Therefore, directly using LLMs to generate a PromQL query is likely to get the PromQL query which is syntactically correct, but with the wrong context information.

 Second, approaches based on fine-tuning or few-shot learning from historical Q\&A samples are not suitable for text-to-PromQL.
-Fine-tuning and few-shot learning have been widely used in a variety of tasks, but in our task, generating PromQL queries often require knowledge of system components (e.g., containers, pods, services).
+Fine-tuning and few-shot learning have been widely used in a variety of AIOps tasks (e.g., log parsing~\cite{divlog,lilac}, root cause identification~\cite{few-shot-learning-rca,llm-rca-icse23,RCACopilot}, query recommendation~\cite{xpert}, etc.).
+These approaches use historical data to fine-tune LLMs or retrieve similar historical cases to enhance the quality of generated results.
+In our task, generating PromQL queries often require knowledge of system components (e.g., containers, pods, services).
 However, in modern online service systems (typically based on microservices architecture and deployed on the cloud), these system components are often dynamically changing.
 As the example shown in Figure~\ref{fig:motivation example}, the nodes where the order service is deployed may change dynamically due to service scaling.
 Therefore, the knowledge of system components in historical data may be difficult to match with the current system state.
 Moreover, in real systems, only historical PromQL query statements can be easily collected, constructing high-quality Q\&A pairs still requires a lot of work from engineers, which is expensive and difficult.